Stehekin, Washington: History

 The upper end of Lake Chelan was part of a major east–west corridor for Native Americans for at least 9,000 years connecting communities on either side of the Cascade Range.
 In the 1800s, Native Americans in the Lake Chelan and Upper Skagit Valley referred to the pass between them as Stehekin meaning "the way through".
 Natives would store canoes at the head of the lake.
 White settlement began around 1875 when prospectors began searching for minerals in and around the Stehekin Valley.
 Mining activity increased in the 1880s with significant ore discoveries through 1891.
 A small gold rush occurred in the area.

 Difficulty in accessing the community created problems for miners attempting to get their product to markets.
-Numerous proposals for wagon roads, railroads, and later vehicle highways were created in the late 19th and early 20th Centuries, but none were brought to fruition and the village remains disconnected from the North American road and railroad networks.
+Numerous proposals for wagon roads, railroads, and later vehicle highways were created in the late 19th and early 20th centuries, but none were brought to fruition and the village remains disconnected from the North American road and railroad networks.
 A road was built connecting the original dock on the south side of the Stehekin River to mining areas up the valley in the 1890s.
 This route was abandoned within a few years when a new dock was built on the north side of the river.

 William Buzzard homesteaded and cleared a 160 acre area and planted a small garden in 1889.
 This was sold in 1911 to the Buckner family, who developed it into a small farm and orchard that they operated into the 1940s.
 A post office was established in Stehekin in 1892.

 The Stehekin Valley Road was included in Washington's inventory of state highways during the first half of the 20th century before passing into the hands of Chelan County and later the federal government.
 The last extension of the road was in 1949, from which point mining interest stopped proposing extensions due to the high cost of construction and maintenance.
 Sections were abandoned after flood damage in 1995 and 2003.

 Stehekin has experienced several forest fires that have endangered the town, including in 1993, 2006, and 2015.
 An evacuation order urging Stehekin residents to leave was issued in late July 2024 during the Pioneer Fire.
-A week after the withdrawal behest, most residents remained though a Red Cross shelter was established in Chelan.
+A week after the evacuation order, most residents remained though a Red Cross shelter was established in Chelan.
 Firefighters prepared the town in advance of the encroaching flames, wrapping fire-resistant protective foil around several buildings, including the NPS cabin and several historical buildings.
 In case of a catastrophic necessity, the fire crews also built a floating dock on the lake to assist in a last-minute evacuation.
 Stehekin reopened in late August after the evacuation order was withdrawn.
 There were no reported injuries nor loss of any building in the community.